GregoireARichard/Url-Shortener/README.md

 - The Sun that had the courtesy of showing itself during this week
 - The movie risky business and more particularily the music "Love on a real train"

-Floriane Ryan, Grégoire Richard
+Floriane Ryan and Grégoire Richard
-March 31st, 2021
+ - March 31st, 2021